KingJiongEN/DegentCivil/docs/docs/core-concepts/simulation-logic.md

 # Simulation Logic

-The Simulation Logic system is the core engine that drives the Degent Civil.
+The Simulation Logic system is the core engine that drives the Degent Civilization.
 It manages time progression, event scheduling, character behaviors, and the overall simulation state.

 ## Overview